kirenpaulGitHub/K/README.md

 ## SUMMARY

-Experienced Full Stack Developer with over 12 years in creating secure and scalable mobile and web applications across domains like banking and e-learning.
-Proficient in team leadership, project delivery, and working with technologies such as React Native, Ionic, Angular, Spring Boot, and NodeJS.
-Seeking to bring expertise to a collaborative team and drive impactful results.
+Full-Stack Developer with 12+ years of experience building high-performing, secure web and mobile applications for demanding sectors like banking and e-learning.
+Proven expertise in leading teams, delivering projects on time, and leveraging technologies like React Native, Ionic, Angular, Spring Boot, and NodeJS.
+Eager to contribute to innovative projects and collaborate with talented individuals to achieve impactful results.

 ## PROFESSIONAL EXPERIENCE

 ### Allianz Technology, Bangkok, Thailand

 **Expert Developer** _Nov 2023 - Present (1 yr 2 mos)_

 - Spearheaded the development of mobile (React Native) and web (Angular) applications with a Spring Boot backend.
+- Achieved two performance bonuses and the Sprint Superstar award, as well as the Best Leader Pinnacle Award, in 2024.
+- As part of the agile transformationWe quickly adapted to organizational changes and achived great results.
+- We achieved 80% unit test coverage, mentored new team members.
+- Spearheaded the implementation of accessibility features in our Angular web application.
-- Designed high-level solutions, executed unit testing, and managed sprint planning.
+- Contributed to high-level design and deployment support.

 **Senior Developer** _Aug 2020 - Feb 2024 (3 yrs 7 mos)_

-- Led the development of scalable mobile and web applications.
+- Led the development and delivery of high-performing, scalable mobile and web applications.
-- Integrated backend services and optimized cloud deployment strategies.
-- Enhanced application reliability by streamlining deployment pipelines.
-- Gained hands-on experience with Kubernetes deployment using Helm charts for seamless production rollouts.
+- Gained hands-on experience with Kubernetes deployments using Helm charts, achieving zero-downtime deployments and significantly improving delivery efficiency.
+- Collaborated effectively with cross-functional teams to ensure timely project delivery and exceed stakeholder expectations.
+- Implemented automated build using Fastlane and release pipelines for Android and iOS packages, resulting in a significant reduction in time-to-market.

 ### TMB Bank PCL (Arahant (Thailand) CO.
 LTD), Bangkok, Thailand

 **Senior Developer** _Aug 2019 - Jun 2020 (11 mos)_

 - Designed and implemented the user interface for a financial mobile application using AngularJS and Ionic.
 - Conducted unit testing and participated in sprint planning for feature releases.

 ### MobME Wireless Solutions Limited, Ernakulam, India

-**Development Team Lead**  _Sep 2018 - Aug 2019 (1 yr)_
+**Engineering Team Lead** _Sep 2018 - Aug 2019 (1 yr)_

-- Managed a team developing retail and corporate banking applications, along with mobile passbook solutions using IBM Mobile First, Ruby on Rails, and Sencha Touch.
+- Managed and mentored a team of 9 developers in the successful delivery of retail and corporate banking applications, including mobile passbook solutions.
-- Oversaw project and sprint planning activities.

-**Engineering Lead**  _Sep 2018 - Aug 2019 (1 yr)_

-- Developed hybrid mobile applications for financial organizations, employing IBM Mobile First and Sencha Touch.
+- Leveraged IBM Mobile First, Ruby on Rails, and Sencha Touch to build robust and scalable applications.
-- Led technical discussions and release planning.
+- Successfully led the project handover to the client, including comprehensive team training and knowledge transfer.

 **Senior Software Developer** _Oct 2017 - Aug 2019 (1 yr 11 mos)_

-- Designed and built Compaz, an in-house product for customer behavior analysis using NodeJS, MongoDB, and ReactJS.
+- Designed and developed Compaz, an in-house product for customer behavior analysis, utilizing NodeJS, MongoDB, and ReactJS.
+- Optimized MongoDB queries, resulting in a 20-40% improvement in API turnaround time.
-- Conducted API design and deployment while managing sprint planning.
+- Successfully conducted API design, deployment, and sprint planning activities.

 **Team Lead** _Apr 2016 - Aug 2019 (3 yrs 5 mos)_

-- Led the development of hybrid mobile applications using IBM Mobile First and Sencha Touch.
+- Led the development and delivery of high-quality hybrid mobile applications using IBM Mobile First and Sencha Touch.
-- Collaborated with cross-functional teams for timely project delivery.
+- Led technical discussions and release planning, successfully integrating third-party SDKs such as scan-to-pay, UPI and travel ticket booking.
+- Consistently met all project deadlines, ensuring timely and successful releases.

 **Hybrid Mobile Application Developer** _Apr 2015 - Apr 2016 (1 yr 1 mo)_

-- Delivered hybrid mobile banking applications across Windows, Android, and iOS platforms.
-- Implemented core banking solutions with IBM Mobile First and Sencha Touch.
+- Successfully delivered high-quality hybrid mobile banking applications across Windows, Android, and iOS platforms utilizing IBM Mobile First and Sencha Touch.
+- Played a key role in the successful development of the company's first hybrid mobile applications, leveraging my prior JavaScript expertise.
+- Developed applications from scratch using best practices and methodologies.

 **Windows Phone Developer** _Nov 2014 - Apr 2015 (6 mos)_

-- Developed Windows Phone 8 applications in C# and XAML, including a mobile passbook app for various banks.
+- Developed high-quality Windows Phone 8 applications in C# and XAML, including a mobile passbook app for various banks.
+- Successfully delivered customized passbook clones for different banks within 4-6 weeks, meeting unique UI/UX requirements for each client.

 ### Cordiant Technologies, Ernakulam, India

 **Platform Engineer** _May 2014 - Nov 2014 (7 mos)_

-- Developed Windows 8 and Windows Phone 8 applications using HTML5, JavaScript, and WinJS.
+- Developed Windows 8 and Windows Phone 8 applications utilizing HTML5, JavaScript, and WinJS.
-- Contributed to platform enhancements and feature delivery.
+- Contributed significantly to platform enhancements and feature delivery.

 **Software Engineer** _Apr 2012 - Sep 2013 (1 yr 6 mos)_

-- Designed and developed iPad applications using Objective-C.
+- Designed and developed native iPad applications using Objective-C, leveraging Core Data and integrating with AWS services.
-- Delivered Cordiant's first Apple Store application.
+- Successfully delivered Cordiant's first Apple Store application.

 **Trainee Software Engineer** _Oct 2011 - Mar 2012 (6 mos)_

-- Built sample iPhone/iPad applications while learning Objective-C and MVC architecture.
+- Developed sample iPhone/iPad applications while gaining proficiency in Objective-C and MVC architecture.

 ## SKILLS & ABILITIES